MichaelMcKibbin/UCMS-NoPackages/readme.md

 ## 7. Notes on Revisions

+- **De-packaged this version** For simplicity, the project was de-packaged to a single root package.
 - **Renamed `Module` → `CourseModule`** to avoid conflict with `java.lang.Module` and improve clarity.
 - **Simplified “Quiz” and “Test”** into a single unified `TestAssessment` class. ('Quiz' is not mentioned in revised requirements).
 - **Consolidated Admin operations** to manage data using in-memory `List<>` structures.
 (No db).